 Rome is a great place to be for many reasons.
 Not only is Rome the eternal city with its stunning buildings and monuments, priceless art, and delicious cuisine, but it is also central and close to many of Italy’s other gems.

 Below, are 10 of the best day trips to take from Rome, perfect for adding incredible experiences when you are in the eternal city.
-These places are breathtaking and will surely present you with the authentic “La Dolce Vita” vibe that you are seeking.
+These places are breathtaking and will present you with the authentic “La Dolce Vita” vibe that you are seeking.
+As well as this many of these experiences would be great for groups, those looking for outdoor experiences, as well as families.

 1. Amalfi Coast & Positano